sreehari2003/particles.js-react/README.md

-# Getting Started with Create React App
+# Particles.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done  with particles.js

+i used particls.js along with react js

 ## Available Scripts